20% Off Spring Sales Event - Use Code: SPRING20

 Types of Dovetail Joints

-There are four different types of dovetail joints that you can use to make dovetail drawers.
-Each type of joint has different advantages and will work best depending on the project.
+There are four different types of joints you can use to make dovetail drawers.
+Each type of dovetail joint construction has different advantages and will work best depending on the project.

 Through Dovetail Joints

-Through dovetail joints are the most common and basic type of dovetail joint.
+These are the most common and basic type of dovetail joint.
 This type of joint connects two pieces of wood through a jigsaw interlocking method.
-These types of dovetail joints are best for building boxes, shelves, and cabinets.

-If you want to avoid seeing the trapezoid-shaped grooves on the front end of your cabinets or drawers then half-blind dovetail joints are a great option.
 This type of joint hides the patterned outside trenches by housing the pins in sockets at the end of the piece of wood to conceal the joint.
-This method is typically used for constructing drawers.

 Secret Mitered Dovetail Joints

-One of the highest quality joints is a secret mitered dovetail joint.
+This is one of the highest-quality dovetail joints.
 This joint takes a high level of craftsmanship and conceals the grooves of a dovetail joint internally and externally by forming an outer edge that hides the joints inside.
-This is commonly used for picture frames, fine cabinetry, and boxes.

 Sliding Dovetail Joints

-Sliding dovetail joints are joined together by sliding one board into the socket of another board at a 90-degree angle.
+These joints connect by sliding one board into the socket of another board at a 90-degree angle.
 The socket and protruding piece of wood are both shaped like a trapezoid to make the dovetail shape and maintain its strength.
-These types of joints are great for building shelves, tables, sides of drawers, and instruments.

 Dovetail Drawers FAQs

 Are you thinking of investing in dovetail drawers for your kitchen or bathroom?
-To make sure you have all of the information you need, we've included a list of answers to the most common questions people have about dovetail drawers.
+To make sure you have all of the information you need, we've included answers to the most common questions people have about dovetail drawers.

 Dovetail drawers are known as being superior to other standard drawers that use pocket joints, rabbet joints, or butt joints.
 They are strong, long-lasting, and are a mark of exceptional craftsmanship.